-In recent years the company has invested heavily in technologies such as RFID, machine learning, and artificial intelligence to optimize its supply chain.
+In recent years the company has invested heavily in technologies such as RFID, machine learning in logistics, and artificial intelligence to optimize its supply chain.
 The company is also looking for new ways to reduce its carbon footprint, for example by using renewable energy sources for its production processes.
 Coca Cola is also exploring new ways to collaborate with suppliers to ensure that its supply chain is as efficient as possible.
 All of these initiatives demonstrate the company’s commitment to innovation as a key element of its supply chain strategy.

 People are a key element of Coca Cola’s supply chain strategy.
 The company works to create an environment where employees are engaged, motivated, and developed.
 Additionally, the company invests in strong relationships with suppliers to ensure that they are held to the highest standards of performance.
 These efforts help to ensure that Coca-Cola’s supply chain remains efficient, effective, and successful.